allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ## Do Science and God mix?
 _Friday August 8, 7pm-9pm.
 333 Swanson St_

-Don’t miss Professor John Lennox as he distils the turbulent debate about science and faith in God.
+Don't miss Professor John Lennox as he distills the turbulent debate about science and faith in God.
 Go to [citybibleforum.org/cosmic-chemistry](citybibleforum.org/cosmic-chemistry) for more.

 ---